hlspablo/hlspablo/README.md

 I am a very open-minded person, capable of adapting to what circumstances require, and have a special ability for learning.

-The main skills listed above are just the things I have been most in contact with, but I am capable of leading people and learning whatever is necessary to achieve my goals.
+The main skills listed above are just the things I have been most in contact with, besides these, I'm capable of leading people and learning whatever is necessary to achieve my goals.

 I never give up on things that I consider important.
 I am always learning and like to stay updated with all the latest technologies, especially those I work with, like React and React Native.